yuanhangzhang98/collective_dynamics_neuristor/README.md

 `python optimizer_KS.py` uses reservoir computing to predict the chaotic dynamics governed by the 2D Kuramoto-Sivashinsky equations.
 Takes about 3 minutes in the test environment.
 The trained reservoir weights, predictions and ground truths are saved in `ckpts/`, and one can further run `python visualize_trajectory.py` to plot the predicted vs. actual dynamics.

+The file `data.zip` contains raw experimental data in Fig. 1 and Fig. 5 from our paper.
+A description of the data is also provided within the zip file.